viridia/certainty-dom/README.md

 # Certainty-DOM

-**Certainty-DOM** extends the Certainty assertion library with assertion methods for HTML DOM elements and other node types.
+**Certainty-DOM** extends the [Certainty](https://github.com/viridia/certainty-dom) assertion library with assertion methods for HTML DOM elements and other HTML Node types.

 Example: